TheWatcher/twscript/docs/TWTrapSetSpeed.md

 before it reaches the next `TerrPt`, link the object this script is placed on to the moving terrain object with a `ScriptParams` link, and set the data for the link to `SetSpeed`.
-Note that, if you set the speed to `0` at any point, you **must** set up the link from the object on which `TWTrapSetSpeed` is set to the moving terrain object, otherwise it will be impossible to make the moving terrain object move again!
+Note that, if you set the speed to `0` at any point, you **must** set up the `ScriptParams` link from the object on which `TWTrapSetSpeed` is set to the moving terrain object, otherwise it will be impossible to make the moving terrain object move again!

 ## General setup